shan18/Flash/inference/README.md

 - Setup serverless on your system.
 For reference, check [this link](https://www.serverless.com/framework/docs/providers/aws/guide/installation/)
 - Rename the `credentials-sample.yml` file to `credentials.yml` and fill out your bucket and region information in that file.
+- To deploy the lambda, run: `npm run deploy`